Magro28/javaRayTracer/README.md

 # javaRayTracer

 In this project I will code a little ray tracer in good old plain Java.
+Is it fast?
+God no. Java is really not the best language for a resource hungry raytracer but I just wanted to refresh my Java skills a bit and learn about raytracing.
+Can it be optimized?
+Yes of course, especially multithreading or using a GPU should bring a lot of performance but this is for another time.

 ## Features
 ### Antialising